Devery Freeman

-Devery Freeman (February 13, 1913 – October 7, 2005) was a screenwriter, short-story writer, novelist, television producer, and union activist, who helped to establish the Writers Guild of America.
+Devery Freeman (February 13, 1913 – October 7, 2005) was an American screenwriter, short-story writer, novelist, television producer, and union activist, who helped to establish the Writers Guild of America.
 His negotiations with studios resulted in the guild's right to determine film writing credits.
 He was the younger brother of writer/producer Everett Freeman.

 Youth and World War II

-Born in Brooklyn, New York City on February 13, 1913 to Jewish parents, Freeman attended Brooklyn College and began his career writing short stories for The Saturday Evening Post, The New Yorker and the British magazine Punch.
+Born in Brooklyn, New York City on February 13, 1913, to Jewish parents, Freeman attended Brooklyn College and began his career writing short stories for The Saturday Evening Post, The New Yorker and the British magazine Punch.
 After the attack on Pearl Harbor, he volunteered for service in the United States Navy, went through officer training and then was assigned to Armed Forces Radio, becoming one of the co-founding members of the Navy unit of Armed Forces Radio, where he wrote training films and entertainment programs for sailors and marines.